-When we refer to Mobile Apps we mean a functionality on mobile devices to access a certain service on internet.
+When we refer to mobile applications, we mean a functionality on mobile devices to access a certain service on the internet.
 It is an interface of the service customized for mobile usage.
 Therefore, apps are oriented towards online services, which are basically, centralized.
-Data transaction on conventional apps is done via server, which is a centralized system to store all information as well as to store considerable segments of the mechanisms to deliver them.
-This mechanism is the programing behind any application.
+Data transaction on conventional apps is done via the server, which is a centralized system to store all information as well as to store considerable segments of the mechanisms to deliver them.
+This mechanism is the programming behind any application.
 This fundamental aspect does not change in decentralized mobile app development.

-Blockchain is a whole new ecosystem separate from internet, although it runs on the internet.
-While the basis of internet is centralization, the blockchain is based on decentralization.
-Distributed database is the primary feature of this technology.
-Blockchain can be considered opposite to what internet is in terms of information and data transaction as well as storage.
-This technology is creating its own array of secured networks within the internet, which are separate from each other.
+Blockchain is a whole new ecosystem separate from the internet, although it runs on the internet.
+While the basis of the internet is centralization, blockchain is based on decentralization.
+A distributed database is the primary feature of this technology.
+Blockchain can be considered the opposite of what the internet is in terms of information and data transactions as well as storage.
+This technology is creating its array of secured networks within the internet, which are separate from each other.
 The ecosystem can be imagined as a large number of separate and unconnected webs, each webs representing a unique blockchain.
-Number of blockchain technologies are increasing, along with the burgeoning size of each network.
-With it, decentralized mobile app development is gradually becoming popular.
+Thus, blockchain-based app development is gradually becoming popular.

-Blockchain ecosystem is growing faster and the technology is being adopted gradually in several verticals.
-It could grow as the next technology similar to internet, but with the basic features of decentralization and cryptography.
+The blockchain ecosystem is growing faster and the technology is being adopted gradually in several verticals.
+It could grow as the next technology similar to the internet, but with the basic features of decentralization and cryptography.
 With its emerging relevance, Decentralized Mobile App development, or decentralized blockchain app development is becoming a trend for developers.
-As projected, the market of DApps will grow to an industry worth US $1000 billion by 2020.
-This is the reason of developers’ augmenting interests in this field.
+As projected, the market of DApps will grow to an industry worth the US $1000 billion by 2020.
+This is the reason for developers’ augmenting interests in this field.
 Also, the vice-versa is true.
-A gradual increase of interests will also play its part to reach this figure, or ever surpass it.
+A gradual increase of interests will also play its part to reach this figure, or even surpass it.

 The 2014 quote of Johnston’s Law is now gaining relevant grounds.
-“Everything that can be decentralized, will be decentralized”, is now the strongest mantra for DApp development experts.
+“Everything that can be decentralized will be decentralized”, is now the strongest mantra for DApp development experts.
 Starting with Bitcoin, the first DApp, the industry has grown with innumerable prospects in almost every possible verticals.
-Blockchain has started penetrating business, governance and industries as internet did a decade ago.
+Blockchain has started penetrating business, governance, and industries as the internet did a decade ago.

 DApps are developed using smart contract programming languages.
-In this technology, the whole blockchain behaves like the database, in contrast to conventional server-based databases in internet ecosystem.
+In this technology, the whole blockchain behaves like the database, in contrast to conventional server-based databases in the internet ecosystem.
 While apps use APIs to connect with the internet, DApps use smart contracts to integrate with the blockchain.
-This basic difference of development creates an infrastructure, which is vastly distinctive to the internet.
-Decentralized mobile app development depends on this protocols to connect with the blockchain.
+This basic difference in development creates an infrastructure, which is vastly distinctive to the internet.
+Decentralized mobile app development depends on these protocols to connect with the blockchain.